It’s been said that quilts are like friends—a great source of comfort.

 “I feel very passionate about the Alzheimer’s Association,” she says, adding, “We need all of the testing and resources that we can get fight this terrible disease.”

-The group agreed and chose to sell their labor of love to raise money for the Alzheimer’s Association to support Alzheimer’s research.
+The group agreed and chose to sell their labor of love to raise money for the Alzheimer’s Association to support Alzheimer’s research via an online silent auction.
+Deb Beaverson, a seven-year co-worker at the Leader Heights campus, submitted the winning bid of $525.
+Her grandmother had Alzheimer’s disease and she took care of her.
+She says supporting Alzheimer’s research is a cause very near and dear to her heart.
 The ladies agree that auctioning their six-year project to benefit a worthy organization makes them happy.

 Molesworth notes, “If you’re not happy, then you can’t make someone smile.”